Princeton-LSI-ResearchComputing/tracebase/CONTRIBUTING.md

     python -c "import secrets; print(secrets.token_urlsafe())"

-Database and secret key information should not be stored directly in settings that are published to the repo.
+Database and secret key information should not be stored directly in settings that are published to the repository.
 We use environment variables to store configuration data.
 This makes it possible to easily change between environments of a deployed application (see [The Twelve-Factor App](https://www.12factor.net/config)).
-The .env file you create here is pre- configured to be ignored by the repo, so do not explicitly check it in.
+The .env file you create here is pre- configured to be ignored by the repository, so do not explicitly check it in.

 Copy the TraceBase environment example: